esheldon/pycolumns/README.md

     telemetry

 # Above we see the main types supported:  A table of columns, dictionaries, and
-# sub-Columns directories, which are themselves full Columns
+# sub-Columns directories, which are themselves full Columns.  the id and name
+# columns have zstd compression and indexes for fast searching

 # display info about column 'id'
 >>> c['id']